What FitAll Does

 FitAll reports the standard deviation of the overall fit as well as that of each of the resolved parameters.

-All results and reports can be printed, saved to a file, copied to the clipboard or transferred to a MS Word, LibreOffice Writer or OOo Writer document.
+All results and reports can be printed, saved to a file, copied to the clipboard or transferred to a MS Word or LibreOffice Writer.